joyeusenoelle/GuideToMastodon/README.md

 * **Public** means that everyone can see your post.
 It will appear on your list of posts and in your followers' Home timelines.
 Your *stand-alone posts* and *self-replies* that are public will appear in your list of toots, in your followers' Home timelines, in the public local and federated timelines, and in the Mentions of anyone you mention by username.
 Your *replies* that are public will appear in your list of *toots and replies* (*not* the primary list of toots; it's a separate list!), in the Home timelines of any of your followers who *also* follow the person you're replying to, and in the Mentions of anyone you mention by username.
 * **Unlisted** means that everyone can see your post, but it won't appear on the public timelines - either Local or Federated.
 Other than that, Unlisted posts behave exactly like Public posts.
 * **Followers-Only** means that only people who follow you and people mentioned in the post can see your post in their timelines or on your profile page.
 If someone who doesn't follow you views your profile, they won't see your followers-only posts. *For your followers*, followers-only posts behave exactly like Unlisted posts. **Your followers-only posts that mention another user will also appear in that user's mentions, even if they don't follow you!**
-* **Private** means that only people who are mentioned in your post can see it.
+* :bangbang: **Mentioned People Only** means exactly that: only people who are mentioned in your post can see it, and **every** person who's mentioned can see it (unless they've blocked or muted you).
 It will appear in their mentions and, on Mastodon servers above version 3.0, will appear in their Direct Messages column.

 Keep in mind that some servers, which run software that's compatible with but not the same as Mastodon, will ignore these privacy settings if you send a message to their users, so be careful!

 ## How private is "Private"?

-I cannot stress this enough: **Private toots are not encrypted or secure.**
+I cannot stress this enough: **Mention-only toots ("DMs") are not encrypted or secure.**

 The admin of your server may be able to read *any* toot posted on their server, as well as *any* toot sent to a user on their server. **However**, it's a pain in the ass to do so.
 Your private posts will not appear in the admin panel on the website; your admin has to manually, directly access the database -- typically through logging into the server's command line -- in order to access them.
 This isn't something admins do on a whim; they only do it when they absolutely have to, and this is because: